Allenstech-Homelab/allenstechio.github.io/_posts/2024-11-04-working-with-ghpages.markdown

 tags: [Jekyll, Minimal Mistakes]
 author_profile: true
 ---
-I'm documenting my experience with setting up Github Pages along with Jekyll and a custom domain name.
-Soon, I will post some info on how I set all of this up!
+I’m documenting my journey of setting up GitHub Pages with Jekyll and a custom domain.
+In the near future, I will share detailed information about the setup process and insights I've gained along the way!